How to Spend a Magical 3 Days in Seville

 Afternoon: Antiquarium & Palacio de las Dueñas

-🧭 Plaza de la Incarnacion
+🧭 Plaza de la Incarnacio

 Under Las Setas you’ll find this archaeological museum, which I think is an absolute hidden gem of Sevilla and I highly recommend heading in if you have any interest in the Roman history of Seville.